Today, the Federal government requires every state in the US to have a formulaic, and repeatable way to calculate child support.

 So, while child support can end when they graduate high school, or turn 18, often, it does not.

 7.)
 All of this sounds complicated.
-Can't I just go to court and let a judge decide?
+Can't I just go to family court and let a judge decide?

 There’s something you need to understand here: when the law gets involved, it's a problem